Obstructions to algebraizing topological vector bundles

 for any $r \geq n$; this is a modified version of the universal $n$-th Chern class.

 \begin{rem} Since $\K^M_1 = \gm{}$ and since the motivic complex $\Z(1)$ is $\gm{}$ concentrated in a single degree \cite[Theorem 4.1]{MVW}, the map $K(\Z(1),2) \to K(\K^M_1,1)$ induced by the Postnikov tower is a simplicial weak equivalence.
 In particular, the maps $c_1$ and $c_1'$ lie in the same simplicial homotopy class.
-Explicitly identifying the homotopy sheaves of $\bpi_i^{\aone}(K(\Z(n),2n))$ in all degres seems at the moment intractable: the Beilinson-Soul\'e vanishing conjecture predicts that $K(\Z(n),2n)$ is $\aone$-$(2n-1)$-truncated, i.e., its homotopy sheaves vanish for $i > 2n-1$. \end{rem}
+Explicitly identifying the homotopy sheaves of $\bpi_i^{\aone}(K(\Z(n),2n))$ in all degrees seems at the moment intractable: the Beilinson--Soul\'e vanishing conjecture predicts that $K(\Z(n),2n)$ is $\aone$-$(2n-1)$-truncated, i.e., its homotopy sheaves vanish for $i > 2n-1$. \end{rem}